VladKochetov007/payoff_approximation/README.md

 ## Features

-- Implementation of L1 and L2 regularized payout approximation
+- Implementation of L1 and L2 regularized payoff approximation
 - Comparison of different regularization methods
 - Automatic generation of TikZ plots
 - Integration of Python computations with LaTeX document